SysLLMatic: Large Language Models are Software System Optimizers: Discussion

-\paragraph*{Context Matters: Rethinking Function-level Code Generation with LLMs} Prior work shows LLMs perform better at function-level code optimization than at broader scopes~\cite{Du2024}.
-However, most LLM4Code works often target isolated, self-contained functions, overlooking common scenarios where functions are embedded within larger codebases with dependency constraints~\cite{huang2024,peng2024perfcodegenimprovingperformancellm,rahman2025marcomultiagentoptimizinghpc}.
-We show that ignoring such context leads to poor code optimization (see~\cref{sec:EQ4}, esp.~\cref{fig:class_method}).
-Thus, we advocate for repository-level code generation and optimization as a target for future work.
+Most LLM4Code efforts have targeted isolated, self-contained functions, overlooking the common case where functions are embedded within larger codebases with dependency constraints~\cite{huang2024,peng2024perfcodegenimprovingperformancellm,rahman2025marcomultiagentoptimizinghpc}.
+Prior work also shows LLMs perform better at function-level code optimization than at broader scopes~\cite{Du2024}.
+However, our results show that ignoring such context leads to poor code optimization outcomes (\cref{sec:EQ3_context,fig:class_method}).
+We therefore advocate for repository-level code generation and optimization as a target for future work.

-\paragraph*{Toward Agentic LLMs for Optimization} While our system uses a structured, feedback-driven loop, the LLM is not autonomous—it depends on external control.
-Future work could explore an agentic approach, integrating decision-making and memory mechanisms into LLM-based optimizers, turning them into adaptive agents capable of self-directed software improvement.